Best 1911 Magazines : Exploring Reliable Options.

 KCI 1911 45ACP – Best Training Magazine

 For that role, I use KCI magazines.
 KCI is a South Korean firm that makes mags for a wide variety of guns.
 These are remarkably affordable, and beyond their low price tag, they aren’t necessarily remarkable.
-KCI magazines typically work very well on square ranges and feed reliably as long as they are clean.
+KCI magazines typically work very well on square ranges and reliably feed as long as they are clean.

 Since you can find them for around 12 bucks, having a few on hand allows you to keep your good mags clean and ready for action.
 With the KCI magazines, I have no issues dropping them on concrete or in sand while working reloads.
 These super cheap magazines provide you with 7, 8, and 15 rounds of ammunition.